-$\leftarrow - \rightarrow$ = coordination relationship
+$\leftarrow -- > =$ coordination relationship

-- 71. The PIU will work with the District Office of Culture, Sports and Tourism, Lao National Front, Lao Women's Union, and CTG members to ensure that implementation of the IPP stays on track.
+- 71. The PIU will work with the District Office of Culture, Sports and Tourism, Lao National Front, Lao Women's Union, and ethnic CTG members to ensure that implementation of the IPP stays on track.
 CTG representatives, with training and support from the national Social Safeguards Specialist and the PIU, will hold community consultation meetings shortly after project inception and regular progress review meetings during implementation to ensure the community is involved in the implementation, monitoring, and evaluation of the IPP.
-The outcomes of the regular community consultations will be summarized and fed into the projects quarterly progress reports. - 72.
+CTG representatives will work with participating communities to identify priorities for business support services, enterprise training, and other capacity building activities to strengthen local management of tourist sites.
+The outcomes of the regular community consultations will be summarized and feed into the projects quarterly progress reports. - 72.
 The key benefits to ethnic groups are linked with implementation of the subproject and Output 3 capacity building activities in their local area and as such are part of the arrangements and estimated costs of main project.
 Representatives from the LFNC and the Lao Women's Union will play a critical role in facilitating participation by all ethnic groups in project activities and will be invited to participate in steering committee meetings, as required.